The book

 Entanglement is shared phase

-Entanglement looks strange only if particles are assumed to be independent after separation.
+Within PDT, entanglement is interpreted as a shared phase structure rather than independent particles connected by later communication.
 PDT treats entangled particles as components of a single shared phase structure created during interaction.
 Correlations persist because the underlying phase relationship persists, not because information travels faster than light.

 4. 24